refinedev/refine/documentation/blog/2024-10-16-react-useref.md

 Because the `FunctionalComponent` component does not have an instance, the ref in the code above will not work.
 Instead, youcan convert the `FunctionalComponent` into a class component or use `forwardRef`.

-**Performance Optimization with useRef**
+## Performance Optimization with useRef

-Hi, here is an example of how we can use `useRef` to optimize the performance of React components by avoiding extra re-renders.
+Here is an example of how we can use `useRef` to optimize the performance of React components by avoiding extra re-renders.
 See some examples below that show how `useRef` can help in different scenarios:

-1. **Avoiding Re-renders when Storing Mutable Values**
+### Avoiding Re-renders when Storing Mutable Values

 If you need to store some value that doesn't need to trigger a re-render when changed, then `useRef` is perfect.
 For example, if you're storing mutable data like a previous value, using `useState` would cause a re-render every time that value updates, which is often unnecessary: